Self-Purification the Main Goal of Divine Messengers

-And said: “Whoever knows the worth of his self will never allow himself to be indulging into passing worldly amusements and shameful deeds.”13
+"Whoever knows the worth of his self will never allow himself to be indulging into passing worldly amusements and shameful deeds.” -Gharar al-Hukm, p-669.

-And said: “Whoever discovers the nobility of self shall guard him against lowness of passions and false desires.”14
+"Whoever discovers the nobility of self shall guard him against lowness of passions and false desires." -Gharar al-Hukm, p-710.

-And said: “Whoever possesses the nobility of self will have more compassion.”15
+"Whoever possesses the nobility of self will have more compassion."

-He also said: “Whoever possesses the nobility of self will become free from Wants.”16
+"Whoever possesses the nobility of self will become free from Wants."

 From the above quoted verses and narrations whose examples are frequent, it can be derived that human self is a valuable and precious jewel which should be carefully guarded protected and nourished.

-The second category of verses and narrations defines the self as something wicked and dangerous enemy responsible for all sorts of evils, against whom we are supposed to wage a great struggle (Jihad al-Akbar) till it becomes completely submissive, otherwise it will inflict terrible misfortune and cruelty upon the defeated person.
+The second category of verses and narrations defines the self as something wicked and dangerous enemy responsible for all sort of evils, against whom we are supposed to wage a great struggle (Jihad-e-Akbar) till it becomes completely submissive, otherwise it will inflict terrible misfortune and cruelty upon the defeated person.

-The Holy Qur’an quotes from Prophet Joseph (a.s.): “I don't exculpate myself Lo! the (human) soul enjoineth unto evil, save that whereon my Lord hath mercy.
+"I don't exculpate myself Lo! the (human) soul enjoineth unto evil, save that whereon my Lord hath mercy.
 Lo!
-My Lord is Forgiving, Merciful.”
-(12: 53)
+My Lord is Forgiving, Merciful." -the Holy Quran (12: 53)

-Imam ‘Ali (a.s.) said: “Self commands you continuously to indulge into evil deeds, therefore, whoever trusted his self -he will deceit him, whoever believed his self -he will destroy him; and whoever is satisfied with his self –he will lead him to face worst kind of disasters.”18
+"Self commands you continuously to indulge into evil deeds, therefore, whoever trusted his self -he will deceit him, whoever believed his self -he will destroy him; and whoever is satisfied with his self –he will lead him to face worst kind of disasters.”

-He further said: “Trusting the self provides the most dependable opportunities for devil's entrance”19
+“Trusting the self provides the most dependable opportunities for devil's entrance”

-Imam al-Sajjad 20(a.s.) said: “Oh God!
+“Oh God!
 I do complain to you against the self –which continuously commands; to indulge into sinful acts and deviations,.
-Stands up against Your wrath and punishment; and pulls me towards the path of absolute destruction.”21
+Stands up against Your wrath and punishment; and pulls me towards the path of absolute destruction."

 Both of the above mentioned interpretations are incorrect because firstly there exists no conflict between the above mentioned verses and narrations of two categories; secondly, the sciences had already proved that a human being is not more than a single reality possessing a single self and it is not such that his animalism and humanism are separate from each other.